Backpacking Is Life · Updated June 2026

 - Most people, most trips: Saily.
 35 countries, 10GB/30d for ~$36, made by NordVPN, clean app.

 - Heavy data / hate counting GBs: Yesim.
 Unlimited from $20/7d, built-in VPN, tethering allowed.
-Fair Usage Policy applies after daily high-speed threshold.
+Fair Usage Policy applies after a daily high-speed threshold.

 - Widest country coverage: Airalo.
 42 countries, including some edge cases the other two skip.